-St Mary's Catholic Primary School & Nursery is a diverse, Catholic Primary school in Crewe.
+St. Mary's Catholic Primary school is a diverse, three form entry Catholic Primary school in Crewe.
 The context of our school continues to change with a least 43% of pupils with English as additional language (EAL) and a number of significant and complex SEND pupils.
-The inward mobility of further EAL pupils, pupils on care plans and low ability is significantly increasing low attainment overall at EYFS and outcomes both at KS1 and KS2.
+The inward mobility of further EAL pupils, together with refugees, pupils on care plans and low ability is significantly increasing low attainment overall at EYFS and outcomes both at KS1 and KS2.

 When making decisions about using Pupil Premium funding we consider the context of our school and subsequent challenges we face.
 Strategies implemented at St Mary's are based on the Education Endowment Foundation (EEF) guide to a 'tiered approach' of quality first teaching, targeted academic support and wider strategies.
-All pupils eligible for Pupil Premium funding at St Mary's have an individual Pupil Premium Map outlining targeted support linked to costed provision codes and case study information.
+All pupils eligible for Pupil Premium funding at St Mary's have an individual Pupil Premium Provision Map outlining targeted support linked to costed provision codes and case study information.